patras91/rae_release/README.md

 RAE is working with multiple stacks.
-Each stack is implemented a Python thread.
+Each stack is implemented as a Python thread.
-Some issues to be resolved:
-    1. Sharing the state variables globally instead of always passing them as a parameter to the tasks and commands
-    2. Review in the code which portions are critical sections and which are not.
-Match this with the pseudocode
-    3. Handle incoming sequence of tasks as another thread instead of assuming a predefined list of tasks

-We have the following domains
+We have the following domains.

 1. domain_simpleFetch: Robot collecting objects in a harbour
    --- developed and integrated with RAE: testing needed